Myrmex/overview/cadmus/dev/concepts/graph.md

 (3) the graph set is **merged** into the graph store.

-The graph store is implemented in a RDBMS, which is the same database used for indexing Cadmus data, which currently is a MySql database.
+The graph store is implemented in a RDBMS, which is the same database used for indexing Cadmus data, which currently is a [PostgreSql](https://www.postgresql.org) database.
 The following picture summarizes its schema:

 ![graph schema](../../../img/cadmus/graph/graph-schema.png)